HzaCode/ChemInformant/docs/_sources/usage.rst

 Further Information
 ===================

-For detailed information on specific functions and the ``CompoundData`` model, please refer to the :doc:`api` documentation.
+For detailed information on specific functions and the ``CompoundData`` model, please refer to the :doc:`api/index` documentation.